 As far as drapes go, this one’s another favourite.
 It adds drama in drape while keeping it contemporary in colour.
 Sheer whites have been added to the arrangement for added elegance.

-Curtains and Blinds Option #24: Dark Tassels
+#24: Try Types of Curtains and Blinds With Dark Tassels to Stand Out

 This design is easy to drape, inexpensive and pretty!
 You just need to attach a string of pom-poms to the sides of the fabric to instantly perk up your windows.

-Blinds in sheer material are another game changer.
+Blinds in sheer material are another game-changer.
 You can move on from an office setting to something more casual and elegant for home.

 Can’t get enough of this?
 Here’s more Popular Types of Wood and Where to Use to keep you inspired.